 Alongside Tomorrow Lab®, Ted helped start and/or propel the following start-ups:

 WayCount™, an open data platform for crowdsourcing automobile and bicycle traffic counts.

 Windowfarms™, an opensource citizen science project exploring how to provide fresh food to urban dwellers.

 littleBits, a growing library of discrete electronics that snap together with magnets to allow fast prototyping of sensors and displays.

 Social Bicycles™, an affordable bike share system which puts all mobile communications on the bikes themselves.

 DoTank:Brooklyn, an action-oriented group of urban planners, architects, and designers who use boot-strapping and guerilla tactics to bring attention and positive improvements to the local community.

 Bring to Light NYC, the city's version of the global Nuit Blanche night-time arts event format where public spaces are illuminated with electronic art for one night every year.

 SPEAKING EVENTS, WRITTEN PIECES, & WORKSHOPS

-During the Spring of 2009, I focused on researching and developing tangible displays of digitally-conveyed information for my Masters of Industrial Design thesis at the Georgia Institute of Technology.
+Below are three videos of simple prototypes that explore possibilities for tangible display alternatives for digital information.
+During the Spring of 2009, I focused on research and development of tangible displays of digitally-conveyed information for my Masters of Industrial Design thesis at the Georgia Institute of Technology.
 Download the research paper here (33mb PDF): Development of a Tangible Display and Metric for Qualitative Human to Human Electronic Communications.